 Only a small portion of these protections are a holdover from “pearl/button mania” as some species in some places simply evaporated and could not be replaced.
 The biggest contributing factor, however, is habitat depletion: Dams, serious pollution, and the death or depletion of host fish (some mussel species are very specific about their hosts, and if those disappear, so do the mussels).
 Invasive species like Asian clams (Corbicula fulminea) are also competing for food and space, too.
 So, if you’re caught keeping even the shell of one of the protected species (and you can’t prove you’ve collected them from a jurisdiction that they are not protected) you’ll be hit with a serious fine, and have all of your fishing equipment confiscated.

 What makes it harder is that some of the endangered species can be confused with the common species, so you’ll need to be familiar enough with these critters in order to tell them apart safely.

 Even if you’re good with your identification, there are limits on harvesting.
-You must get a special collection permit which is a separate thing from the normal freshwater fishing license, or the saltwater registry.
-If you don’t have it, you’re in additional trouble.
+Since all freshwater mussels are classified as Non-Game Species, you must get a special scientific collection permit which is a separate thing from the normal freshwater fishing license, or the saltwater registry.
+If you don’t have it, you’re in serious hot water and additional trouble.

-Over the course of the next month, I’m going to try and share pictures of my own specimens, as well as my progress in several freshwater mussel projects and research I’m fiddling around with (aquaculture, shell carving, pearl culture, etc.) so stick around.
+Over the course of the next month, I’m going to try and share pictures of my own shell specimens, as well as my progress in several freshwater mussel projects and research I’m fiddling around with, so stick around.
 It’s bound to be interesting. 🙂